thindil/nimalyzer/doc/configuration.rst

     check caseStatements min 3
     explanation Short case statements can be replaced by if statements for better readablity.

+    check ifStatements max 3
+    explanation Long if statements can be replaced by case statements for better readability.

 Search rules
 ------------
 Search rules are similar to the check rules.
 The main difference is that they